 “Skills needed for this career path would definitely be the ability to walk around and be on their feet most of the day, can lift at least 30 pounds and help with patient lifts/transport, a strong emotional basis, someone who works well with others as a team, keen eyes for detail and precision and of course and tech-savviness because you will be working with highly advanced medical machinery and applications on a day to day basis,” Fragassi listed.

 To become a successful Radiation Therapist, professionals should also enter the career in healthcare feeling comfortable in operating large pieces of technological equipment and computers, as these technologies are key to administering radiation.
 Along with technical skills, RTTs should also possess strong interpersonal skills.
 Assisting oncology patients can be challenging at times, so being able to communicate with those dealing with high stress levels and emotions can be critical.
+Radiation Therapists also work closely with the Nurses (such as Certified Nursing Assistants, Licensed Practical Nurses and Nurse Practitioners) and Family Physicians to make sure all patient needs are addressed.

 The character requirements of a career as a Radiation Therapists most importantly include being detail-oriented.
 As with many careers in healthcare, the treatments RTTs provide can greatly affect the overall well-being of their patients.
 Thus, closely following instructions and inputting exact measurements is crucial.
 If the incorrect amount of radiation is administered, the impact could be detrimental.